ForgeRock/Secret-Double-Passwordless-Desktop-MFA/README.md

     </tr>
     <tr class="odd">
     <td>OTP</td>
-    <td>When using MFA, select this checkbox to enable authentication with ForgeRock OTP or Octopus-generated OTP.</td>
+    <td>This option enables authentication with ForgeRock OTP or Octopus-generated OTP.
+In order to select the checkbox, the <b>Multi-Factor Authentication (MFA)</b> checkbox must be selected.</td>
     </tr>
     </tbody>
     </table>